Project

 Perhaps include it as an advanced and optional feature when there are some free resources...

-#2 Updated by Sputnick almost 17 years ago
+#2 Updated by Sputnick over 17 years ago

 That's a very valid point, and one I did not think of.
 One would probably need to have Quassel run as root, which is not a good idea for an IRC client, I guess.
 I don't know (but doubt) if there are ways to spawn a process with root privileges from an unprivileged process, or if one could allow an unprivileged process to open a certain privileged port.